 Since its launch in 2016, CARB-X has announced 80 awards worth more than $299.8 million, with the potential of additional funds if project milestones are met.
 These funds are in addition to investments made by the companies themselves.
 The CARB-X pipeline will continuously evolve, as projects progress and others fail for a variety of reasons.

 The research projects in this news release are supported by the Cooperative Agreement Number IDSEP160030 from ASPR/BARDA and by awards from the Wellcome Trust, Germany’s Federal Ministry of Education and Research (BMBF), the UK Global Antimicrobial Resistance Innovation Fund (GAMRIF) and the Bill & Melinda Gates Foundation.
-The contents are solely the responsibility of the authors and do not necessarily represent the official views of the HHS Office of the Assistant Secretary for Preparedness and Response, or other CARB-X funders.
+The contents are solely the responsibility of the authors and do not necessarily represent the official views of the HHS Administration for Strategic Preparedness and Response, or other CARB-X funders.

 +1 514 914 8974